paich64/C64MEGA65/README.md

 Features
 --------

+With our [Release 5](VERSIONS.md), we are striving for a **retro C64 PAL experience**: The core turns your MEGA65 into a Commodore 64 with a C1541 drive (you can mount `*.d64`) images.
+It supports the following hardware ports of the MEGA65:

+* Joystick port for joysticks, mice and paddles
+* Expansion port for C64 cartridges: Games, Freezers, Fast loader cartridges, REUs, Multi-Function Flash Cartridges, etc.
+* IEC port so that you can attach real 1541 & 1581 drives as well as printers, plotters or modern devices such as the SD2IEC and the Ultimate-II+

+Additionally, the C64 for MEGA65 core can simulate a 1750 REU with 512KB
+of RAM, it can simulate cartridges (by loading `*.crt` files) and it offers a Dual SID / Stereo SID experience.

-With our [Release 4](VERSIONS.md), we are striving for a **retro C64 PAL experience**: The core turns your MEGA65 into a Commodore 64, with a C1541 drive, a pair of Joysticks, a Mouse and/or Paddles.
-No frills but optionally including a 512KB 1750 REU.
-The C64 runs the original Commodore KERNAL and the C1541 runs the original Commodore DOS, which leads to authentic loading speeds.
-You will be surprised, how slowly the C64/C1541 were loading... :-)
+The C64 runs the original Commodore KERNAL and the C1541 runs the original Commodore DOS, which leads to authenticloading speeds.
+You will be surprised, how slowly the C64/C1541 were loading... :-) You can optionally install JiffyDOS or use fast loader cartridges to speed up loading.

 And you will be amazed by the 99.9% compatibility that this core has when it comes to games, demos and other demanding C64 software.
 Some demos are even recognizing this core as genuine C64 hardware.
+And even things like using a fast loader cartridge while connecting a genuine 1541 via IEC are working flawlessly.

 ### Video and Audio